popovicu/g2disk/README.md

 4) Build the `g2disk` plugin `.so` file from this repo and start `nbdkit` with it.
 5) Connect your Linux `nbd-client` to the `nbdkit` instance from the previous step, and that instance can proxy over to your target gRPC server.

+At the moment, there is only a reference implementation for a gRPC-based plugin proxy and the corresponding Go "ramdisk" server.
+Please feel free to contribute new implementations and file requests for other implementations.

+As mentioned above, the current implementation available is just a proof of concept and doesn't even run gRPC over TLS.
+If there is any interest in using this project where this would actually matter, please file a feature request.

 # Docs

 This file only contains the instructions for the quickest way to get started.
 For detailed documentation, head over to [the docs index](/docs/index.md).